 Will your child be ready for kindergarten?

 Just as we use words and language to communicate, we also use pictures to tell about experiences.
 Children can draw pictures to share with others.
 As kids both create and explain about their drawings, they will be using language too, such as the words for colors and shapes, and entire sentences.
 Adults have figured out that pictures hold meaning, but this is something that kids need to learn.
-Just in case we couldn’t figure it out, the artist is letting us know that she is now Elsa.
+Drawing also stimulates the imagination of children.
+The dinosaur and egg poster was done by a 5 year old boy and his mom together.

 Sometimes, ideas for fun, learning, and kindergarten readiness find me.
 Two days in a row the Goggle Doodle has inspired an idea for kids and play.
 Yesterday’s post was about the incredible Human Computer, Shakuntala Devi.
 From her book, Mathability and message that math ability depends on attitude, came some activities about counting, numbers andContinue Reading